scottquach/FindFocus/README.md

 #### Connecting your widget to the platform

 1. You can define default widget attributes such as a friendly title, initial data configs, and min size within the `widget.model.ts` file.
+This tells the platform how to create and your widget.
-2. Within `Grid.tsx` add your custom widget to the switch statement starting on line 81;
+2. Within `Grid.tsx` add your custom widget to the switch statement starting on line 81.
+This tells the grid what component to display based on a WidgetType
 3. Add your widget to the widget picker menu in `components/WidgetPicker`.
-Simply follow the given format to add your custom button, name, and onClick handler
+Simply follow the given format to add your custom button, name, and onClick handler.
+This will add the ability for the end user to add the widget to the grid via the widget picker menu.

 ## License